WolfyScript/Uni-EMI-Project/README.md

-# uni_emi_muell_guard

-A new Flutter project.
+# Uni EMI Project Demo

+Demo App, created using Flutter, for a University EMI ("Einführung in die Medieninformatik") project.

-## Getting Started
+## Getting Started with Flutter

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: